marcoalsina/araucaria/README.md

 Additional functionality will be added on a regular basis.

 ## How to install
-The following install options are curently available for the development version of `araucaria`:
+The following install options are curently available for the alpha version of `araucaria`:

 ### Install with Git